 (click on the icons )

 If you are driving an average of 650 miles a month or less than 8,000 miles annually, you are a great candidate for the Pay-Per-Mile policy.

 Our recommendation is to ask your insurance agent to provide a comparison breakdown using 3 different mileage scenarios:

 This way you can have a better idea of what your Pay-Per-Mile premium might be including fluctuations in miles driven.
 It is especially useful if your premium is near the breakeven point compared to traditional insurance.

-Keep in mind that some insurance companies may offer the flexibility of switching back and forth between traditional insurance and Pay-Per-Mile.
-So if you are not comfortable with this new policy, you may have the option of easily switching back to the traditional policy.
+The insurance program we offer has the flexibility of toggling back and forth between traditional insurance and Pay-Per-Mile.
+So if your driving habits or working situations have changed, you can easily switch back to the traditional policy and vice-versa.